 If your claim for PIP is turned down you have one calendar month from the date of the decision to ask the Department for Work and Pensions to look at the decision again.
-For ADP you have six weeks to ask Social Security Scotland to reconsider.
-This is called a 'mandatory reconsideration' for PIP and 'redetermination' for ADP.
+This is called a 'mandatory reconsideration'.

 You can also ask for the decision to be looked at again if you're unhappy with the level of the benefit you've been awarded or the period for which it's been awarded.